 Brain Healthy and Memory Center is a unique resource that combines the strengths

-of Case Medical Center, the School of
+of Cleveland Medical Center, the School of

 Medicine, and other Schools in Case Western Reserve